Canada probes reports of Chinese ‘police service stations’ in Toronto - NewsBreak

 Related

-Venezuela's government and its opposition have agreed to create a U.N.-managed fund to finance health, food and education programs for the poor, while the Biden administration eased some oil sanctions on the country in an effort to boost the newly restarted talks between the sides
+Venezuela's government and its opposition have agreed to create a U.N.-managed fund to finance health, food and education programs for the poor.

 Civilians escape Kherson after Russian strikes on freed city